IzzyDoes/leftpwot-backend-public/README.md

-# LeftPlot - Nigerian Political Discourse Platform
+# LeftPlot - Nigerian Political Discourse Platform (THIS IS A STRIPPED VERSION OF PRODUCTION CODE)

 A modern, full-stack web application for Nigerian political discussions and debates.
 Built with Node.js, Express, PostgreSQL, and Redis.